Usheninte/htmlpoems/README.md

 i am an aviaN
 visioNary
-flying across a cloud
+flyiNg across a cloud
-Noir and full of storms
+Noir aNd full of storms

 [&copy; POETRIQUE](http://instagram.com/poetrique)